openstack/octavia/doc/source/user/guides/monitoring.rst

 ==========================

 Some provider drivers, such as the Octavia amphora driver, provide a prometheus endpoint.
-This allows you to configure your Prometheus infrastruture to collect metrics from Octavia load balancers.
+This allows you to configure your Prometheus infrastructure to collect metrics from Octavia load balancers.

 To add a Prometheus endpoint on an Octavia load balancer, create a listener